The mission of the Children’s Oncology Group

 Director, Division of Hematology/Oncology

-* Miami Children’s Hospital has been a Children's Oncology Group member for the past 20 years.
-All research protocols are approved by IRB and followed at MCH.
+* Nicklaus Children's Hospital, formerly Miami Children's Hospital, has been a Children's Oncology Group member for the past 20 years.
+All research protocols are approved by IRB and followed at NCH.
 These are identical to research protocols followed in other oncology institutes such as Boston, New York, California, Houston and other states.

-For additional information or if you wish to schedule an appointment use our MCH Appointment request form
+For additional information or if you wish to schedule an appointment use our NCH Appointment request form